mariadelmarm19/Masters-Thesis-Dwellings-Prices/README.md

 This repository has been created to store my Master's Thesis work as a student of Master in Computational Social Science in Universidad Carlos III de Madrid.

 ## Project description
+This project is about the Real Estate market prices in the area of Madrid City.
+The idea is to make an introduction of the situation that motivates the work and then incorporate some external variables to try to enhance predictive power.
+Finally, it is desired to find out a tool which allows to predict well prices.

 ## Installation instructions
 This project uses R languaje and RStudio to run the code.
 All along the work, as explained there, several packages and libraries are needed.